shukriadams/golang_sandbox/README.md

 # Golang dev sandbox

-Has config for both Vagrant and Github devcontainer
+Has config for both Vagrant and Github devcontainer.

 ## Github Devcontainer

 Creating a devcontainer with this project will automatically use the included ./devcontainer/Dockerfile as the machin base, and install the required Golang plugin.
 You can debug immediately.

+Note that the Dockerimage is compiled each time you spin up a new devcontainer instance.

 ## Local Visual Studio Code